enrperes/obsidianVault/Transmission Media.md

 Fine glass strands surrounded by glass and protective layer.
 Low signal loss, very fast, no interference.
 Very expensive and fragile.
+- **Single Mode**: smaller core, more expensive, for longer distances due to the low attenuation.
+- **Multimode**: Bigger core, attenuation is higher, suitable for shorter distances, <400m.
+Can transmit more light signals.

 ##### Unguided Media
 (Wireless media)
 ###### Microwave